JFeria02/eRetailDesktopApplication/README.md

 # e-Retail desktop application project

 Application for a e-retail system developed using Python 3.8 and SQL
-• Created GUIs for administrators and customers that displayed product data retrieved from the database.
+- Created GUIs for administrators and customers that displayed product data retrieved from the database.
-• A SQL database stores data on all products in the system and can be updated by administrators through the GUI.
-Customers can search products in the system using keywords or product categories
+- A SQL database stores data on all products in the system and can be updated by administrators through the GUI.
+Customers can search products in the system using keywords or product categories.

 ## Features
 ### Administration Features